12 Warehouse Safety Tips to Remember

 Install emergency lighting – Fire exits, signs, and escape routes should be properly-lit so people can spot them from afar.
 This makes navigation easier and safe.

-Conduct drills at least once a year – The best way to tell if employees can properly handle an emergency is by conducting occasional drills.
+Conduct employee training drills at least once a year – The best way to tell if employees can properly handle an emergency is by conducting occasional drills.
 Drills can also notify you if the fire exits are up to the task.
 It can also help you know if your workers know the location of the assembly point and escape routes.

 3. Vehicle Safety